tripleee/SmokeDetector-wiki/Privileges.md

 * Can see production logs
 * Can refresh the site list cache
+* Can refresh the per-post feedback cache
-* Can send messages down the SmokeDetector websocket to all instances for testing and development purposes
+* Can send messages down metasmoke's websockets for testing and development purposes